awslabs/landing-zone-accelerator-on-aws/DEVELOPING.md

  - `yarn test:clean` - remove test reports
  - `yarn validate-config /path/to/aws-accelerator-config` - shorthand for the configuration validator script documented in the previous section

+## Feature development

+This section outlines guidance for developing features for Landing Zone Accelerator.

+### Deploying resource dependencies via Landing Zone Accelerator

+When developing features for the accelerator, you may encounter situations where resources in one stack may need to reference resources created in prior stages of the pipeline.
+This is especially true if you need to ensure a certain resource is available in all accounts and regions managed by the solution before that resource is consumed by subsequent stacks (e.g. cross-account IAM roles, S3 buckets). `DependenciesStack` has been introduced to the pipeline for this use case.
+Deployed during the `Key` stage of the pipeline, any resources added to this stack may be utilized globally by the accelerator in subsequent stacks.
+This stack may be considered a means to "bootstrap" the environment with accelerator-specific (non-CDK) dependencies.

+The `DependenciesStack` may be found in `./source/packages/@aws-accelerator/accelerator/stacks/dependencies-stack.ts`.